Docks in Non-Tidal Areas FAQs

 -

-- Can I "grandfather" a dock?
+- Can I 'grandfather' a dock?

 -

-A legal requirement to obtain a state permit started June 22,1967, for docking structures adjacent to tidal waters; July 2,1969, for freshwater permanent docking structures; and September 4,1978, for freshwater seasonal docking structures.
+Permitting started June 22, 1967, for docking structures adjacent to tidal waters; July 2, 1969, for freshwater permanent docking structures; and September 4, 1978, for freshwater seasonal docking structures.
+For more information, please refer to tips for docking structures in this short video playlist.

 - What if my pre-existing docking structure is associated with filled land in public waters?